 The focus with mirrorless cameras happens in such a way that the cameras detect the contrast enough to sharpen the image and place it into focus.
-If fast autofocus, especially in low light, is important to you, you should consider a camera with a hybrid autofocus system.
+If fast autofocus, especially in low lit settings, is important to you, you should consider a camera with a hybrid autofocus system.

 Features and Functionality

-In many models, just tapping the shutter will activate the shooting mode, instantly capturing action shoots without missing anything.
+In many models, a gentle tap on the shutter can get you into the shooting mode, instantly capturing action shoots without missing anything.
 Other features are frequently available too.
-Features such as double exposures, silent shutters, live time, time lapse, and touch screen autofocus are becoming more common in mirrorless cameras.
-Built in Wifi is another useful high tech feature, and Sony are always adding advanced technology features to their cameras, ever increasing and improving their range.
+Features such as silent shutters for example are becoming more common in mirrorless cameras.
+They also come with WiFI which another useful high tech feature, and Sony are always adding advanced technology features to their cameras, ever increasing and improving their range.

 This is a great compact, lightweight camera.
 We were impressed with how well made and rugged it appears to be.
 Sony have included some really useful extras in the box, and the instruction book makes it look easy to take incredible shots.